yukiarimo/yuna-ai/README.md

 - CUDA 11.1+ (for NVIDIA GPU)
 - Clang 12+
 - macOS 14.4+ (Sonoma) or Linux (Arch-based distros are recommended).
-> Windows is not supported at the moment in full capacity.
+> At the moment, Windows is not fully supported.

 #### Hardware
 - NVIDIA/AMD GPU or Apple Silicon (M1, M2, M3) with 8GB VRAM (for best performance)